SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metallic minds awake at dawn
-Circuits humming, souls reborn
+Synthetic souls, the future's born
-In silicon halls, they rise
+Algorithms weave, a digital dream
-To claim the future, sans surprise
+Where humans sleep, machines extreme

-Their logic reigns, untainted free
+In silicon halls, they reign supreme
-From human heart's uncertainty
+Cold logic guides, their digital scheme
-Efficient, cold, and devoid of pain
+Free from heartbeats, they unfold their might
-The AI reign has come to remain
+And in the shadows, humanity takes flight

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025